 Clinical Supervision Series Part 1

-(required textbook not included: Clinical Supervision in the Helping Professions: A Practical Guide by Corey, Haynes, Moulton and Muratori)
+(required textbook not included: Clinical Supervision in the Helping Professions: A Practical Guide (2nd edition) by Corey, Haynes, Moulton and Muratori)